All the latest highlights from Sundance, including Kanye West’s Netflix documentary

-Sundance Film Festival: Kanye West documentary, Aubrey Plaza’s crime thriller and other highlights
+Sundance Film Festival: Kanye West documentary, Aubrey Plaza’s crime thriller and more highlights

 Sundance has long been the launchpad for many a beloved film.
 Jacob Stolworthy runs through the 2022 releases hoping to break through in the same way